ronen/jfill/README.txt

         or an arbitrary expression
             <div>Spelling: {name.toUpperCase.split('').join('-')}</div>

+      + Conditional: If any element has an attribute jfill:if="condition", JFill evalutes the condition expression in the context of the current data object; if the result is false or undefined, the element and its subtree will be pruned, otherwise the element is filled normally.
+(The condition expression may optionally be enclosed in braces { } ).

+      + Scoping: If any element has an attribute jfill:scope="subdata", JFill evalutes the subdata expression in the context of the current data object.
+If the result is undefined, the element and its subtree will be pruned, same as for jfill:if.
+Otherwise, JFill recursively fills the element's subtree in the context of the resulting object or array.
+(The subdata expression may optionally be enclosed in braces { }.).

       + Metadata: In the evaluation context, a metadata object named jfill is available at each scope, having the following properties: